-Every penny you pledge will go to support the creation of a technology solution to the most pressing need faced by a legal nonprofit in Tennessee.
+Every penny you pledge will go to support the creation of a technology solution to the most pressing need faced by those providing access to civil legal services to the thousands in Tennessee who could not otherwise afford legal help.
 Want an easy way to earn your wings?
 THIS is it.

 Answers to some of your most pressing questions ...

 It’s a gathering of thinkers, dreamers, and doers who come together, typically over a weekend, to share ideas and build solutions to the challenges set.
 It’s basically a pop-up innovation lab, where you will meet and collaborate with people from diverse backgrounds.
 If you want to be part of creating something interesting that makes a difference to our justice system, this event is for you!

 What is the theme and goal of the Music City Legal Hackathon?

 The theme for the inaugural Music City Legal Hackathon is LEGAL + TECH = ACCESS TO LEGAL SERVICES.
 We believe that technology offers solutions to some of the biggest and hardest-to-solve problems faced by those who are trying to serve the 80% of Americans who don't have access to the legal help they need.
 We want to solve some of these problems and create meaningful access to civil justice — via technology.
 Ultimately, the goal of this inaugural hackathon is to create technology solutions that create meaningful access to the most needed legal services.